hanaEdonnelly/DirtyPower/pages/about.md

 Tanner Beane & Dirty Power are a Charleston-based band who aim to provide unforgettable entertainment.
 Fronted by vocalist Tanner Beane, our band offers a tailorable setlist that spans generations and genres in order to give the audience the crowd-pleasers they know and love.

 Our group prides ourselves on proffesionalism and being easy to work with.
-Whether you're planning a wedding, corporate event, or venue booking, we bring the same level of passion and energy to every stage.
+Whether you're planning a wedding, corporate event, or venue booking, we bring the same level of professionalism to every stage.

 <br>
 ## Our Lineup